bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 70°
-- Heavy Rain and Breezy
+- Heavy Rain
-- 100% humidity
+- 94% humidity
-- 6 mph wind
+- 2 mph wind
-- 100% cloud cover
+- 93% cloud cover
 - 25 AQI 🟩
 - 1.84 inches of rain in the past 24 hours
 - 1.64 inches of rain expected in the next 48 hours